The First Black City in America: Lincoln Heights, OH

 6. Mismanagement: There are plenty of horror stories, true or otherwise, about the unfair deals entered and botched economic development plans for the Village since the beginning of our decline.

 Have we never stopped to wonder who those people inspired?
 Have we not considered that there could be more than one?
 Are we so familiar with our traumatic experiences in America that we solely focus on the tragedy and not triumph?
-Today, I sit and wonder about the missed opportunity to learn from our ancestral ingenuity.
-It was George Santayana who said, “those who cannot remember their history are condemned to repeat it.”
+One day, I sat and wondered about the missed opportunity to learn from our ancestral ingenuity.
+George Santayana said, “Those who cannot remember their history are condemned to repeat it.”
 There is one key fallacy that he assumed you knew your history to begin with.
 This leaves one pressing question: What happens if you have never known your history?
+What happens if you never know that greatness is in your DNA?

 ‘Black Excellence in the Village’ dedicated by The Heights Movement in 2020.

-That is the challenge we are faced with as America charts a fresh path toward an inclusive and equitable society — one that accounts for the economic viability of its Black citizens.
-It is my belief that Lincoln Heights and communities like it are where we should begin looking for answers.
+That is the challenge we face as America charts a fresh path toward an inclusive and equitable society that accounts for its Black citizens' economic viability.
+We believe that Lincoln Heights and communities like it are where we should begin looking for answers.
 What we will find will shock Black America, what we can do with it will change it.

 --